po1sigala/live/01-Class-Content/19-PWA/01-Activities-dev/18-Stu_Caching-Images/README.md

 Work with a partner to resolve the following issue:

-* As a developer, I want to be able to rely on the browser to cache images so that I can create a faster application for the end user.
+* As a developer, I want to be able use runtime caching

 ## Expected Behavior